dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 | --------- |
 | 1.17-1.19 |

-## Deploying Topology Service
+## Deploying the Topology Service

-Topology service is deployed using Helm.
+The topology service is deployed using Helm.
 Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology).

 If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
 You simply need to override the helm chart value pointing to where the Karavi Topology image lives.
 See [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology) for more details.

+__Note:__ The topology service must be deployed successfully to proceed further.

 ## Required Components